 Students must complete their program within five years.
-Students who have completed eight courses in the M.Ed., including the four core courses required in the M.Ed.
+Students who have completed eight courses in the M.Ed.
 (Counselling Psychology) program, and who choose not to complete the M.Ed. degree may apply for a Diploma in Education.
 For Diploma requirements, see Diploma Programs in Education (D.P.E.) in Part 8 - Faculty of Education in the undergraduate UofL Calendar.